Bus transport in Bromsgrove: Travel West Midlands

-Travel West Midlands used to operate the 145 route in the town, alongside a single journey on the 318 route.
+Travel West Midlands (now NXWM) used to operate the 145 route in the town, alongside a single journey on the 318 route.
 Since withdrawing from the area they have been renamed as National Express West Midlands.
 They last operated in the town on 28 June 2003.
 They returned to serving the town when they began operating new service 144A from Longbridge, partly replacing First Midland Red service 144.
+This service has now been renumbered X20 and extended to Birmingham having replaced the 20 service in June 2025.

 Redline

 Redline were a small local operator registered in School Lane, Lickey End, Bromsgrove.
 They operated local services 33, 92, 95, 96, 97, 98, 318, 319 and S23.
 A previous incarnation of the company had previously operated in Redditch on the 57 and 58 services, though the partnership broke up in 1989.

 Current routes

 A number of changes were made to services from August 29, 2021, which saw services 42 and 42A renumbered 52 and 52A.
 Service 52 runs hourly Mon-Sat, less frequently on Sundays running between Redditch and Kidderminster bus station only.
 Service 52A runs hourly daily connecting Bromsgrove Prince of Wales Hospital with Alexandra Hospital, Redditch Mon-Sat.
 (On Sundays Service 52A only runs between Redditch and Alexandra Hospital, not serving Bromsgrove).